codebyankita/Go-course-Udemy/README.md

 This is good for practice and helps organize your code better.

 🤔 Why Do I Rename Files or Change the Package?
-When you see me renaming files or changing package main to package basics, it’s to avoid compilation errors.
+When you see me renaming files or changing package main to package main, it’s to avoid compilation errors.
 This way, I can keep the previous lecture’s code as a reference without Go thinking I’m trying to run multiple programs at once.

 ⚠️ Important Rules to Remember
 ✅ Allowed                                                                             |                 ❌ Not Allowed